aerospike/aerospike-client-python/doc/client.rst

         :param str ns: the namespace in the aerospike cluster.
         :param str set: the set name.
         :param str bin: the name of bin the secondary index is built on.
-        :param index_datatype: the type of the values being indexed.
+        :param int index_datatype: the type of the values being indexed.
 See :ref:`aerospike_index_datatypes`.
         :param str name: the name of the index.
         :param dict policy: optional :ref:`aerospike_info_policies`.
         :param list ctx: a list of contexts to specify the location of a nested value in a collection data type.
 Defaults to :py:obj:`None`.